 With more than 2 billion active monthly social network users, Facebook provides a sophisticated advertising channel that seems to perfectly match today’s market needs.

 Facebook is far from the only place for online retailers to push ads.
 So why do we talk about them like they’re the best thing since tabbed browsing?
-It’s because everything about Facebook Dynamic ads are unique.
+It’s because everything about Facebook Dynamic ads is unique.

 Facebook Dynamic ads use data feeds to generate and serve up millions of unique ads.
 They funnel boring information like brand names and shipping information into interesting, gorgeous ads for Facebook users.
 These ads come in single-image, carousels, or collections.

 More importantly, these ads can also be pushed to Instagram and audience networks.
-In the past, advertisers were often forced to dance around numerous different sites and networks, as only so many ads can be pushed on one site without completely infuriating its user base.
+In the past, advertisers were often forced to dance around numerous sites and networks, as only so many ads can be pushed on one site without completely infuriating its user base.
 The Facebook audience network is the result of grassroot efforts to grow mobile and native ad networks, making advertisers happy without completely overstuffing spaces like Facebook and Instagram.

 Facebook is an evergreen “always-on” channel, which means that once your campaign is set up, it can work without much required maintenance – so your product information will automatically be kept up-to-date.